ioanassenov/Piezo-Motor-Stage-Scanning/mems_simulation/README.md

 With $V_{DC}$, $V_{AC,q}$, $f_q$, and $\phi_y$ being
 arbitrary constants. $\theta_x(t)$ and $\theta_y(t)$ represent the angular position of the mirror over time.
+This definition is used in `linear_sim.m`

 Alternatively, $V_{drive}$ may be defined as a vector with separate $x$ and
 $y$ components in order to better emulate the non-linear behavior of the